MOSH-Insa-Toulouse/2021_2022_LIEVRE_NGUYEN/README.md

 # 2021_2022_LIEVRE_NGUYEN
 This project is part of the 5ISS year formation at INSA Toulouse.
 We created a nanoparticle gas sensor in the AIME laboratory at INSA Toulouse.
-Then, we designed the PCB and the code to use the sensor and display its data on a dashboard.
+Then, we designed the PCB and the code to use the sensor with a  and display its data on a dashboard.

 ## SOMMAIRE
 1. [Introduction](#intro)